 But it was Wolves who would have the next big chance, Dominic Iorfa heading Graham's corner wide with 15 minutes to go.

 Graham took matters into his own hands moments later, cutting in from the left and curling the ball straight at de Vries from range.

 Forest's final changes saw Mendes and Osborn make way for Blackstock and Jonny Williams as Freedman bolstered his attacking options 13 minutes from time.

 And it turned out to be an inspired switch as Blackstock put his side level moments after entering the fray.

 The equaliser came from Lansbury's corner, which saw the ball sail over everyone in the middle towards the back post.
 Blackstock watched it all the way and volleyed it home in composed fashion.

 Forest had to be wary in their own area shortly after play resumed.
 Pinillos rose well to half-clear a corner with his head.
 The ball dropped for McDonald on the volley and he struck it sweetly towards the top corner.
-Pinillos recovered in time to halt the ball's path.
+Pinillos recovered in time to block the ball's path.

 Oliveira was the next man in the book for bringing down McDonald as he advanced towards the Forest area.

 Four minutes were added on at the end of the match but neither side were able to find the winning goal.